smenjas/productivity-notes/README.md

 the page with a hash symbol, followed by the header text in lowercase, with special characters removed and spaces turned into hyphens.
 So a link fragment to a the line "# Table of Contents" is "#table-of-contents".

+## Tasks
+For anything beyond the simplest of projects, it's useful to write down the tasks you need to do.
+One option is to use checklists, but those can be hard to share with others and often don't provide enough detail or flexibility.

+### Project Management
+Project management tools, like [Trello](https://trello.com/) or [Jira](https://www.atlassian.com/software/jira), allow you to document and share tasks with a team.

+## Communication
+Email works well.
+It's asynchronous, meaning you're not interrupting someone just by contacting them.
+I find it works best to keep them very short, and reply immediately, even if it's just to say "I got your email, thanks."
+This encourages rapidly iterating through feedback loops, which makes people more likely to contact you.

+[Slack](https://slack.com/) is great for real-time communication, and for sharing knowledge with your team.
+Video conferencing is also helpful, to avoid miscommunication and include remote workers.
+I like [Zoom](https://zoom.us/) for video chat.